 Should the application for a change of use be refused, it is likely that Somerby Methodist Chapel will remain empty; its condition thereby continuing to degrade.
-The building would then remain empty until such time as either a community group came forward to purchase the building, or the change of use to residential was granted.
-It has been approaching two years since building was sold, which is considered sufficient time to allow a community group to come forwards with a viable proposal.
-As such, there are tangible public benefits to securing the future use of the building; this will ensure the character and appearance of the Conservation Area is maintained; the Chapel is a prominent feature on the High Street, located in the heart of the Conservation Area.
-Paragraph 206 of the National Planning Policy Framework (NPPF) states that LPA's should look for opportunities for new development within Conservation Areas to preserve those elements of the setting that make a positive contribution to the asset.

-The proposed development would therefore accord to Policies C7 and SS1 of the Melton Local Plan, Policy CF1 of the Somerby Neighbourhood Plan and Paragraph 206 of the NPPF, as well as the overall aims of the NPPF (revised 2021).

-(There was a short adjournment to allow the public speakers on this application to leave the meeting.)

-(Councillor Higgins re-joined the meeting.)
+The building would then remain empty until such time as either a community group came forward to purchase the building, or the change of use to residential was considered su viable proposa use of the buil Conservation Street, located Planning Polic for new develo setting that ma The proposed Melton Local F 206 of the NP been approaching two years since building was sold, which is fficient time to allow a community group to come forwards with a al. As such, there are tangible public benefits to securing the future ding; this will ensure the character and appearance of the Area is maintained; the Chapel is a prominent feature on the High in the heart of the Conservation Area.
+Paragraph 206 of the National y Framework (NPPF) states that LPA's should look for opportunities opment within Conservation Areas to preserve those elements of the ake a positive contribution to the asset. development would therefore accord to Policies C7 and SS1 of the Plan, Policy CF1 of the Somerby Neighbourhood Plan and Paragraph PF, as well as the overall aims of the NPPF (revised 2021).
+(There was a short adjournment to allow the public speakers on this application to leave the meeting.) ggins re-joined the meeting.)
+PL21 20/00470/OUT Reference: 20/00470/OUT Location: Land Adj Crompton Road, Asfordby Hill Proposal: Outline planning application for the erection of up to 100 dwellings with all matters reserved other than means of access The Assistant Director for Planning and Delivery addressed the Committee and provided a summary of the application and summarised that the recommendation was for approval.
+Members raised the following and officers responded : Concern at the Severn Trent Water (STW) position and had they made any comments.
+Response: STW had submitted a late response and was satisfied with the proposal and they raised no issues.
+It was felt that before approving this large application, STW needed to explain the water supply and sewage position for the Borough particularly for villages and those in the vale.
+Response: A meeting had been arranged for the following week with Councillors, Officers and STW to discuss the issues. link road a s to access and cars parked on Crompton Road and the need for a nd could this be included in the outline application This could be included in the outline application. relation to put napter 2, Part 9, Paragraphs 2.8-2.28 of the Council's Constitution in blic speaking at Planning Committee, the Chair allowed the following nute presentation:

-PL21 20/00470/OUT

-Reference: 20/00470/OUT Location: Land Adj Crompton Road, Asfordby Hill Proposal: Outline planning application for the erection of up to 100 dwellings with all matters reserved other than means of access

-The Assistant Director for Planning and Delivery addressed the Committee and provided a summary of the application and summarised that the recommendation was for approval.

-Members raised the following and officers responded:

-- Concern at the Severn Trent Water (STW) position and had they made any comments. - Response: STW had submitted a late response and was satisfied with the proposal and they raised no issues. - It was felt that before approving this large application, STW needed to explain the water supply and sewage position for the Borough particularly for villages and those in the vale. - Response: A meeting had been arranged for the following week with Councillors, Officers and STW to discuss the issues. - Concern as to access and cars parked on Crompton Road and the need for a link road and could this be included in the outline application Response: This could be included in the outline application.

-Pursuant to Chapter 2, Part 9, Paragraphs 2.8-2.28 of the Council's Constitution in relation to public speaking at Planning Committee, the Chair allowed the following to give a 3 minute presentation: